pipelined/signal/README.md

 Signal types have semantics of golang slices - they can be appended or sliced with respect to channels layout.

-On top of that, signal types are desinged to simplify control on allocations.
-Package `signal/pool` provides a pool to utilize `sync.Pool` for memory reuse.
+On top of that, this package was desinged to simplify control on allocations.
+Check godoc for examples.